synergy1990/Execute-ScriptRemotelyAndParallely/README.md

 # Execute-ScriptRemotelyAndParallely
-Here are two scripts: One does "the work" (e.g. gather information or install a program or execute a program) and one that copies this script (from a management server) onto all computers in your network and executes them on that machine - all of this parallely.
+Here are two scripts: One does the work or payload (e.g. gather information or install a program or execute a program) and one copies this script from a central place (e.g. management server) onto all network computers in your active directory and executes the payload on that machine - all of this parallely and fast.